paddycarey/plugin.video.joeroganexperience/readme.txt

-The Joe Rogan Experience XBMC Script
+The Joe Rogan Experience Video Plugin for XBMC
 =======================
-version 0.2.1

-### Summary

-Watch videos on XBMC from The Joe Rogan Experience USTREAM Channel

-### Setup/Installation

-Install through System > Add-ons > Install from zip file > then open the zip file you downloaded

-### To Do

-- Add Live functionality (to watch live streams when they're available)

-### Contact

-lextoumbourou@gmail.com
+This plugin will allow you to browse and stream video episodes of the Joe Rogan Experience podcast.

+This repo contains the Eden fork of this addon, if you are running Dharma please see: https://github.com/lextoumbourou/xbmc-joe-rogan-experience

+If you have any questions or comments please post in the addon thread on the XBMC forum: http://forum.xbmc.org/showthread.php?t=111254

+Or you can of course add an issue on Github.